brahmlower/cssef/README.md

 * Injects
  * Add delivery time.
 Make viewable by blue team, editable by white team
  * Add due time.
 Make viewable by blue team, editable by white team
- * implement display time (blue team doesn't see them until a specific time- injects are autodisplayed)
- * interface for blue team members to view the injects
- * form for blue team inject responses
  * view and score inject responses as white team
- * List submitted responses to injects in blue team view
  * Display icon indicating a response has been submitted in blue team list view
 * Users/Authentication
- * Being authenticated as any user will allow viewing the competition as blue team - check that user is authenticated as blue team specifically
- * Create different types of teams (white/orange/blue/red)
  * Better reporting when attempting to access restricted pages (other teams pages, admin pages) - this includes 403 pages and whatnot
 * Blue Team views
  * Incident Response